Hanne Verbruggen (singer)

-Hanne Stefanie Harry Verbruggen (born 3 March 1994) is a Belgian singer, (musical) actress and television presenter.
-Since 2015 she has been a member of the Belgian-Dutch pop group K3.
+Hanne Stefanie Harry Verbruggen (born 3 March 1994) is a Belgian singer, actor, and television presenter.
+Since 2015 she has been a member of the Belgian–Dutch girl group K3.

 Early life

 Verbruggen studied communication management at the Artesis Plantijn University College of Antwerp.
 She was also a leader of a scouting Akabe group.
 She stopped her studies when she was allowed to be part of the new K3.

 Career

-In the autumn of 2015, Verbruggen was one of the winners of the TV program K3 Zoekt K3 (K3 seeks K3), which was broadcast on SBS6 and VTM.
+In autumn 2015 Verbruggen was one of the winners of the TV program K3 Zoekt K3 (K3 seeks K3), which was broadcast on SBS6 and VTM.
 Together with Marthe De Pillecyn and Klaasje Meijer, she formed the new line-up of the girl group K3, where she herself became the successor to Karen Damen.

-In September 2021, Verbruggen and De Pillecyn looked for a new K3 member in the television program K2 zoekt K3 (K2 seeks K3), after Meijer announced her departure from the group earlier that year.
+In September 2021 Verbruggen and De Pillecyn looked for a new K3 member in the television program K2 zoekt K3 (K2 seeks K3), after Meijer announced her departure from the group earlier that year.
 This competition was ultimately won by Julia Boschman on 27 November 2021.